rsogllc/GNT/en/mining.md

 #### Majority Attack

-Recall from the [block chain section][] that a miner must do more work than every other miner combined in order to find enough winning tickets (valid blocks) to change the official record (the block chain).
+Recall from the [block chain section][section the block chain] that a miner must do more work than every other miner combined in order to find enough winning tickets (valid blocks) to change the official record (the block chain).
 This is a **majority attack,** often called a **51% attack.**